Java licensing

 Should Oracle’s licensing discussion emails be ignored?

-• Initially, you might consider ignoring these unless you thoroughly understand your Java licensing situation and have a prepared audit defense strategy.
+• Initially, you may want to consider ignoring these unless you thoroughly understand your Java licensing situation and have a prepared audit defense strategy in place.
 However, if unresolved, Oracle will likely escalate the matter to your C-level executives.

 How should you respond to Oracle having security and Java download logs?